-From hospitals to insurance companies, a variety of organizations rely on the expertise of medical billers and coders who work hard to ensure that health data is properly organized and managed.
-This demanding profession calls for extreme attention to detail as well as impressive multi-tasking and problem-solving abilities.
-If properly trained at an esteemed medical billing and coding school, skilled job candidates can find work in a variety of settings—several of which are highlighted below:
+From hospitals to insurance companies, a variety of organizations rely on the expertise of medical billers and coders who work hard to ensure that health data are properly organized and managed.
+This demanding profession calls for extreme attention to detail as well as impressive prioritization and problem-solving abilities.
+If properly trained at a medical billing and coding school, skilled job candidates can find work in a variety of settings—several of which are highlighted below.

 Often, hospital-based billing and coding involves niches related to inpatient or outpatient care.
-Many employees are assigned to specific departments, such as surgery or oncology.
+Many billing and coding employees are assigned to specific departments, such as surgery or oncology.
 Those working in clinics primarily focus on outpatient care, such as physician visits, lab services, and minor procedures.

 Not all medical billers and coders view claims from the patient's perspective.
 Many work for insurance companies in hopes of streamlining payment processing.
-Their efforts ensure that all claims are accurate, so an eye for detail is vital to success.
+Their efforts ensure that all claims are accurate, so an eye for detail is vital .

-Many medical billers and coders work for state or federal government agencies.
-These jobs are favored for their regular hours, high pay, and excellent benefits.
+Some medical billers and coders work for state or federal government agencies.
+These jobs are favored for their regular hours, competitive pay, and benefits.
 Such positions also give professionals the opportunity to impact the broader health care system.

 Top government agencies and organizations that employ medical billers and coders include:

 Increasingly, experienced medical billers and coders are able to take advantage of remote work opportunities, which can offer a greater degree of flexibility and personal control.
 Often, all that is required for a remote career is a strong internet connection, a healthy dose of motivation, and, of course, a detailed understanding of modern billing and coding procedures.